collective/collective.formcriteria/src/collective/formcriteria/columns/README.txt

   - an optional query criterion for column filtering

-When a topic is created using the template included in the 'profile-collective.formcriteria:columns', it has a columns container.
+When a topic is created using the template included in the 'profile-collective.formcriteria:formcriteria-columns', it has a columns container.

     >>> foo_topic = self.folder['foo-topic-title']
     >>> foo_topic.columns